danielo515/dotfiles/README.md

 ~~I am testing the usage of `devenv` and `nix` to manage my machine.
 Until I am convinced, the installation should be done manually.
 To install nix and devenv:~~
-devenv is a pay software, and I don't yet see the value it adds for me, so I will not be using it.
+For now I am leaving `devenv` on the side.
+I don't yet see the value it adds for me, so I will not be using it.
 However, I am liking `direnv + nix`, so I will stick to those two.

 ### MacOS